dgate-io/dgate-api/README.md

 ### DGate CLI (dgate-cli)

 DGate CLI is a command-line interface that can be used to interact with the DGate Server.
 It can be used to deploy modules, manage the state of the cluster, and more.

-#### Proxy Modules

-- Fetch Upstream Module (`fetchUpstream`) - executed before the request is sent to the upstream server.
-This module is used to decided which upstream server to send the current request to.
-(Essentially a custom load balancer module)

-- Request Modifier Module (`requestModifier`) - executed before the request is sent to the upstream server.
-This module is used to modify the request before it is sent to the upstream server.

-- Response Modifier Module (`responseModifier`) - executed after the response is received from the upstream server.
-This module is used to modify the response before it is sent to the client.

-- Error Handler Module (`errorHandler`) - executed when an error occurs when sending a request to the upstream server.
-This module is used to modify the response before it is sent to the client.

-- Request Handler Module (`requestHandler`) - executed when a request is received from the client.
-This module is used to handle arbitrary requests, instead of using an upstream service.